 6. Add dry ingredients and stir at low speed until barely combined.
 Add oats and raisins and stir until combined.

-8. Drop tablespoon amounts of dough onto a parchment lined (or sprayed with cooking spray).
-Bake for 10-12 minutes or until “set” (no wet better in middle of cookie).
+7. Drop tablespoon amounts of dough onto a parchment lined (or sprayed with cooking spray).
+Bake for 14-16 minutes or until “set” (no wet better in middle of cookie) and turning golden around the edges.
 Space cookies at least two inches from each other and from the edge of the pan.
 If baking two sheets at once, arrange oven racks to the middle positions.
 Place on sheet on the upper rack, left side, and the second on the lower right.
-At 6 minutes, switch their positions.
+At 7 minutes, switch their positions.
 This is called “stagger and switch”.

 9. Cool on cookie sheet for about ten minutes and remove to cool completely on wire rack.